 MagSafe is Apple’s own solution for magnetic wireless charging, and it’s used in iPhone models from iPhone 12 onward.
 The system combines magnets with wireless charging to provide better alignment and more stable power.

-Why magnetic charging is the standard now
+Why magnetic charging matters today

 Qi2 25W changes the picture in 2026